jackmcc08/CV/README.md

 - Veni iOS App (2015-17): Worked with university peers to develop and design a mobile app.
 - Volunteering: Career Ready Mentor | Team London Ambassador
 - Drawing
-- Planning my flat rennovation
+- Planning my flat rennovation (Why are there so many shades of white?....why?)